 These agents make it their business to know virtually everything about their target audience and have chosen to focus their attention on a very specific niche and refer the rest.

 By doing so, these agents provide a much higher level of service to their clients and are far more satisfied with their overall businesses.

 Just like attorneys, physicians, and financial gurus, agents in Box #3 find a niche and serve that niche masterfully.
 Consider Nordstrom and Starbucks when you think about Box #3 agents.
 They know their target audience and the provide a product AND experience that keeps them returning for more.

 They certainly aren’t always the cheapest, but the quality they offer is unmatched.

 These professionals have earned a very loyal following, their customer service rankings that are off the charts, and they frequently choose NOT to retire because their careers are providing meaning, purpose, fun, and lifestyle options.

 Moving from Box #1 to Box #3

 Box #1 is not a bad place to be.
-It certainly has its appeal and the greater brokerage community encourages agents to live in Box #1.
-Their perspective is that EVERYONE is a potential piece of business.
+It may have its appeal and brokerages tend to encourage agents to live in Box #1.
+Their perspective being that EVERYONE is a potential piece of business, so why specialize.

-If you are considering a move from Box #1 to Box #3 (Being BOX-FREE), we would love to talk with you!
+If you’re considering a move from Box #1 to Box #3, we would love to talk with you!
 We want to know your motivations, fears, concerns, questions, and reservations.

-BTW… We all have (had) them and so let’s get them out in the open and EXPLORE the many possibilities allowing you to LOVE your career and your life!
+BTW… We’ve all had them and so let’s get them out in the open and EXPLORE the many possibilities allowing you to LOVE your career and your life again!